Robert Sharples: Decca

-Television variety
+Television variety and film

 In the early 1960s Sharples became Musical Director for ABC Television based at Manchester's Didsbury Studios, where (with help from Ronnie Taylor and Johnny Roadhouse) he formed The ABC Television Orchestra.
-This was used to supply music for all the ABC shows of the period, including Big Night Out (1961-1965), Saturday Bandbox (1962) and the long-running talent show Opportunity Knocks (from 1964), whose host Hughie Green would routinely refer to Sharples as "Uncle Bob".
+This was used to supply music for all the ABC shows of the period, including Big Night Out (1961–1965), Saturday Bandbox (1962) and the long-running talent show Opportunity Knocks (from 1964), whose host Hughie Green would routinely refer to Sharples as "Uncle Bob".
 When Opportunity Knocks was taken on by Thames TV in 1968, moving to the Teddington Studios, Sharples and his band were retained until the run finished in 1978.

 His best-known compositions are in the field of TV theme music and film music.
-Under the pseudonym Robert Earley (a musical joke, as he always arrived late for sessions) he wrote the themes for ABC's Public Eye and the later series of Special Branch, and under the pseudonym E. Ward composed the theme music for the 1969 ATV television series Fraud Squad.
-Sharples' other TV credits include themes for Thames Television, including Man At The Top (1970-72), The Rivals of Sherlock Holmes (1971), Harriet's Back in Town (1972), and Napoleon and Love (1974).
-He wrote music for the BBC documentary series The Explorers (1973-75), as well as incidental music to the Yorkshire Television children's series Follyfoot (1972-3) and Minder (1979) for Euston Films.
+Under the pseudonym Robert Earley (a musical joke, as he often arrived late for sessions) he wrote the themes for ABC's Public Eye and the later series of Special Branch, and under the pseudonym E. Ward composed the theme music for the 1969 ATV television series Fraud Squad.
+Sharples' other TV credits include themes for Thames Television, including Man At The Top (1970–1972), The Rivals of Sherlock Holmes (1971), Harriet's Back in Town (1972), and Napoleon and Love (1974).
+He wrote music for the BBC documentary series The Explorers (1973–1975), as well as incidental music to the Yorkshire Television children's series Follyfoot (1972–1973) and Minder (1979) for Euston Films.